PCOS Clinical Trials

 Are you struggling to get pregnant?
 Have you found that you have been putting on weight, experiencing depression, or having irregular periods?
 You may be suffering from polycystic ovarian syndrome (PCOS).
 Our research team is conducting PCOS studies at our clinic in DeLand, Florida.
 If you have been diagnosed with PCOS, you could qualify for an upcoming study at Avail Clinical Research.

-Fill out the form on the right hand side of the page to find out if you qualify for one of our upcoming PCOS clinical trials →
+Fill out the form on the right hand side of the page if you’d like to be contacted about our upcoming PCOS clinical trials →

 Would you like to know if you qualify for an upcoming study at our clinic?
 There are two ways you can contact our research team: